Byron Shire Council’s Staff Report (October 2021) on the Planning Proposal states:

 “The location of the 7(f1) Coastal Lands zone was originally based on The Byron Bay – Hastings Point coastal hazard report, prepared in the late 1970s.
 The zone was intended to identify land subject to the most immediate coastal risks and is a very restrictive zone that does not permit permanent development.

-The applicant has commissioned a detailed Coastal Hazards Assessment, which provides contemporary modelling to establish the likely location of the erosion escarpment in years 2050, 2070, 2100 and 2120.
+To address coastal hazard on the site, the proponents commissioned a detailed Coastal Hazard Assessment of the property, which provides contemporary probabilistic modelling to establish the predicted location of the erosion escarpment in years 2050, 2070, 2100 and 2120 (Attachment 2).

-The modelling approach, which includes allowance for sea-level rise, was agreed by staff of the Department of Planning, Industry and Environment Coastal Division, and forms a sound basis for the hazard assessment.
+The modelling approach, which includes allowance for sea-level rise and climate change, was agreed by staff of the Department of Planning, Industry and Environment Coastal Division, and forms a sound basis for the hazard assessment.

-The modelling shows that the contemporary 100 year hazard line (i.e. for the year 2020) is located approx. 135m seaward of the previously mapped 100 year hazard line, which was used as the basis of the 7(f1) Coastal Land zoning and associated DCP Part J erosion precincts.
-The previous mapping was based on analysis from the 1970s.
+It is located approx. 135m seaward of the previously mapped 100 year hazard line, which was used as the basis of the 7(f1) Coastal Land zoning and associated DCP Part J erosion precincts.

 The contemporary modelling demonstrates that the area within the site that is subject to coastal hazard is far smaller than previously understood.

-The 2020 Royal HaskoningDHV report uses probabilistic modelling, which is widely accepted to be the best practice approach to understanding future coastal hazard.
+The Royal HaskoningDHV study use probabilistic modelling, which is widely accepted to be the best practice approach to understanding future coastal hazard.
 The parameter values are randomly sampled one million times and combined repeatedly as a means of predicting the shoreline position (extent of coastal hazard) at particular times in the future.
 The study used a 2020 (100 year) horizon and a 1% exceedance factor.
 This is the most conservative position and has been adopted in the planning proposal.